 The Guardian

 While I was a philosophy student of Sir Peter Strawson at University College, Oxford, in summer 1965, my father died.
 I had a tutorial with Professor Strawson at which I was due to deliver an essay the day before the funeral.
 Unable to write anything, I went to apologise.
 I have never forgotten his response: "To think that you should be worried about writing an essay at such a time.
-Philosophy is just a game played by clever people to avoid having to get their knees brown.
+Philosophy is just a game played by clever people to avoid having to get their knees brown."
+We spent the rest of the hour talking about coming to terms with my loss.
+That was true humanity.
+(Jeremey Hein)

 Although I was fortunate enough to share quite a few meals and conversations with him while at Univ, I never knew Professor Strawson well.
 But from all that I've gathered from those who knew him better than I, such humanity was no less characteristic than was his acumen.